-This feature allows the user to contact another user vessel with a DSC radio and automatically switch the receiving DSC radio to a desired working channel.
-This feature is similar to calling a vessel on CH16 and requesting to go to a another channel.
+This feature allows the MATRIX to contact another vessel with a DSC VHF radio and automatically switch the receiving radio to a desired communications channel.
+This feature is similar to calling a vessel on CH16 and requesting to go to another channel (switching to the channel is private between the two stations).